anitaannamale/denovo-assembly-pipeline-upmc/README.md

 * [Trinity] - A de novo transcriptome assembly program.
 * [Velvet] - A de novo genome assembly program.
 * [Oases] - A Velvet extention for de novo transcriptome assembly.
+* [Fastx-Toolkit] - A set of tools for FASTQ files treatment.

 Run
 --------------